 You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 The John R. Justice Student Loan Repayment Program provides for the payment of eligible educational loans (both Federal Family Education Loan Program [FFELP] and Federal Direct Loans) for state and federal public defenders and state prosecutors who agree to remain employed as public defenders and prosecutors for at least three years.
-The annual awards to qualified defenders and prosecutors may be up to $4,000, up to an aggregate total of $60,000, to repay their student loan debt.
-Due to a reduction in funding ($77,323 for FY2014) from the FY2013 program appropriation, FY2014 awards will be less than $4,000 in order to serve as many recipients as possible.
+The annual awards to qualified defenders and prosecutors may be up to $4,000 (dependent on funding), up to an aggregate total of $60,000, to repay their student loan debt.
 If the employment commitment is not fulfilled, any amount received must be repaid.

 To be eligible, you must: